joshuacords/opr/OPR-Riverside-Version.md

 ### Furious

-Whenever a model with Furious rolls a Critical Hit during its Charge Action, generate 1 bonus hit with that weapon.
+Whenever a model with Furious rolls a **Critical Hit** during its Charge Action, generate 1 bonus hit with that weapon.

 ### Rending

 Units taking hits from weapons with Rending get -1 to Regeneration rolls.

-Whenever a Rending weapon rolls a Critical Hit, that hit has AP(4). *Note: This effect does not apply to Bonus hits.*
+Whenever a Rending weapon rolls a **Critical Hit**, that hit has AP(4). *Note: This effect does not apply to Bonus hits.*

 ### Shooty

-Whenever a model with Shooty rolls a  Critical Hit with a ranged weapon, generate 1 bonus hit with that weapon.
+Whenever a model with Shooty rolls a  **Critical Hit** with a ranged weapon, generate 1 bonus hit with that weapon.

 ### Extra Shooty